carloshsalvador/musicplayer/README.md

 The topics I have faced on the begining were:
  - general stetps for any app - how to start and how to finish it.
  - two colossal topics: frontend and backend.
- - programming languages and frameworks.
+ - diveristy of programming languages and frameworks.
- - architecture and infrastructure: api gateway, server, data bank, load balance, caching, security, PaaS, CaaS etc.
+ - architecture and infrastructure: api, server, data bank, load balance, caching, security, PaaS, CaaS etc.

 ## Frontend & Backend and the Framework

 A music player app requires more elemente for the user experience ([UX](https://en.wikipedia.org/wiki/User_experience)) because they interacts much more dynamically rewriting the current web page with new data from the web server by searching music and different states like play and stop, instead of the more traditional method of loading entire new pages (or static web page) after any user's requires (~ user's clicks).
-The important key here was then the search engine optimization ([SEO](https://moz.com/learn/seo/what-is-seo)) to imporve the quality and quantity of website traffic and the choice a modern type of aplication for this project, such as the Simple-Page-Aplication ([SAP](https://en.wikipedia.org/wiki/Single-page_application)) for faster transitions that make the website feel more like a native app.
+The important key here was to understand the implications of the search engine optimization ([SEO](https://moz.com/learn/seo/what-is-seo)) to imporve the quality and quantity of website traffic and the choice of the modern types of aplications for projects like this, such as the Simple-Page-Aplication ([SAP](https://en.wikipedia.org/wiki/Single-page_application)) for faster transitions that make the website's feelings more like a native app.

-Therefore, the music app as a dynamic websites wourld be more efficent by Server-side programming with frameworks that allow create dynamic websites and deliver customized information in response to HTTP requests ([Mozilla Devs](https://developer.mozilla.org/en-US/docs/Learn/Server-side)).
+Therefore, the music app as a dynamic websites had be more efficent by server-side programming with frameworks that allow create dynamic websites and deliver customized information in response to HTTP requests ([Mozilla Devs](https://developer.mozilla.org/en-US/docs/Learn/Server-side)).

-The framework choise was then a relevant topic to start drawing this project.
+The framework choise was then the frist main topic to start drawing this project.
 The choice would be helpful for more foccus afterwards and to search specific information.

-Follwing the professor's scripts, the most popular SAP's frameworks are:
+Follwing the professor's scripts, the most popular SAP's frameworks were:
 - [React.js](https://react.dev/) (developed by Facebook)
 - [Angular](https://angularjs.org/) (devolped by Google)
 - [Vue.js](https://vuejs.org/)(open source)

-In this project I opted for [Vue.js](https://vuejs.org/) for any special reason because there are not enought time to test all possibilities and compere the pros and cons, and all of then share some important feature for the choice, such as the programing language (all javascript) free open source (Wikipedia: [Vue](https://en.wikipedia.org/wiki/Vue.js), [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)), [Angular](https://en.wikipedia.org/wiki/AngularJS)).
-Maybe the most influence for Vue.js was the positiv comment by the professor by compering these 3 SPA frameworks during the Web Design's lectures.
+In this project I opted for [Vue.js](https://vuejs.org/) for any special reason because there are not enought time to test all possibilities and compare the pros and cons.
+Moreover, they share some important feature that would important to me, such as the programing language (the three use javascript) and the free open source (Wikipedia: [Vue](https://en.wikipedia.org/wiki/Vue.js), [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)), [Angular](https://en.wikipedia.org/wiki/AngularJS)).
+Maybe the most influence for **Vue.js** was the positiv comment by the professor by compering these 3 SPAs frameworks during the Web Design's lectures.

 Nevertheless, they are frameworks for frontend, good for management the user interface (UI) and handle client-side demands.
 This project rather requirs a backend's framework for more robust development such object relational mapping ([ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)), data bank interaction and APIs, authentification and security ([examples](https://www.gyata.ai/python/orm-object-relational-mapping#advanced-orm-concepts-in-django)).
 The ORM of Django framework for example provides a high-level, Pythonic abstraction for database management, making it easier to work with databases ([Django ORM](https://www.lycore.com/blog/django-orm-a-guide-to-database-management-in-django/)).

-For the backend framework the tendecy was to opt for one based on programing language I had experience before such as python, javascript and R. The points I have considered for the framework's choice was then based on mainly the programe language:
+For the backend framework the tendecy was to opt for one based on programing language I had experience before such as python, javascript and R. The points I have considered for the framework's choice was then based on mainly the programe language that I had to use:
 - Python with [Django](https://www.djangoproject.com/) framework was the most interseting one to me due to my former experience, to the rich and powerfull libraries for web developement and to a great oportunity to use a second language in this project without great effort.
 About libraries and tools for example, [Joy](https://pythonistaplanet.com/advantages-of-django/) has pointed out 11 advantages such tools for security login, ORM and SEO and a interesting MVT:

 <img src='https://cdn-0.pythonistaplanet.com/wp-content/uploads/2020/02/Django_MVT-1-683x1024.jpg?ezimgfmt=ng:webp/ngcb19' alt="Django's Model View Template (MVT) Architecture" title="Django's Model View Template (MVT) Architecture">